dhananjayak/tdesk/README.md

 All the vehicles that needs to be monitored will open a url /tdesk/push that will stream their (lat, lng) to their respective database.
 For a logged in user a location will be mapped.

+tdesk/monitor :
+The monitor page will show the vehicles that are expected to arrive at a particular point.
+The basic view will just position the vehicles on the map.
+It can have any additional views on top of this view.